 The project has a clearly-defined, feasible plan of work including a timetable for completion of various goals and a budget.

-Questions regarding application procedures may be directed to the Office of Undergraduate Research (email@example.com, 931-221-7625).
+Questions regarding application procedures may be directed to the Office of Student Research and Innovation (email@example.com, 931-221-7625).

 Questions regarding the APSU Institutional Review Board may be directed to Dr. Jonniann Butterfield (firstname.lastname@example.org).
 Further information about obtaining approvals from the APSU-IRB may be obtained at: http://www.apsu.edu/cogs/irb